Space-Turtle0/PythonComputer/README.md

 # PythonComputer is a simple python program (no display) that simulates a computer.
 >This Program isn't finished and will be updated time to time!
-This repo has multiple .py modules you can use in your daily programs!

-~~There will be additional elements which you can add to on your own, ~~
+~~There will be additional elements which you can add to on your own,~~
 - Removed all other files as they are no longer supported

 # INSTALATION/ IDE Setup